 "On the morning of April 1, 1864, Private Benjamin Thackrah volunteered to join a party of twenty-five soldiers for an expedition up the river at Fort Gates, Florida, in search of a small enemy picket guard.
 On reaching the shore in a boat, the party proceeded through the swamps to locate and surround a small house believed to hold the picket guard.
 The twenty-five volunteers entered the house, surprising the enemy and quickly capturing the entire picket with its arms, horses, and supplies, and then returned through the swamps with their prisons and placed them on a Union tug boat.
 For his heroism in this dangerous expedition, Private Thackrah was awarded the Medal of Honor."

-In April 1864, the regiment was assigned to the Army of the James and campaigned against Richmond and Petersburg as part of the Tenth and Twenty-fourth Corps, and like the Forty-seventh and Forty-eighth New York it was part of the expedition against Fort Fisher.
+In April 1864, the regiment was assigned to the Army of the James and campaigned against Richmond and Petersburg as part of the Tenth and Twenty-fourth Corps, and, like the Forty-seventh and Forty-eighth New York, it was part of the expedition against Fort Fisher, near Wilmington.

-While under the command of Colonel Nathan J. Johnson, previously its Lt.
-Colonel, the regiment was mustered out at Raleigh, North Carolina, on 17 June 1865, with a number of the enlisted men (301) and a few officers transferred to the 47th Infantry.
+While under the command of Colonel Nathan J. Johnson, previously its lieutenant colonel, the regiment was mustered out at Raleigh, North Carolina, on 17 June 1865, with a number of the enlisted men (301) and a few officers transfering to the 47th New York Infantry.

 Photograph of LtCol Ezra Walrath